L0vd/chain-services/mainnets/bitcanna/README.md

 ##### Overview
-BitCanna will provide a decentralized payment network and supply chain for the legal cannabis industry.
+BitCanna provides a decentralized payment network and supply chain for the legal cannabis industry.

 ##### Official links